fsantanna/dceu/doc/manual-out.md

 <a name="toggle"/>

-### 5.9.7.
+### 5.10.7.
 Toggle

-The operation `toggle` configures an active task to ignore or consider further `broadcast` operations:
+The operation `toggle` configures an active task to either ignore or consider further `broadcast` operations:

 ```
 Toggle : `toggle´ Expr `(´ Expr `)´